 Linda T. Miller, PT, DPT, CLT, clinical director of the Breast Cancer Physical Therapy Center, Ltd., which for 20 years has guided the rehabilitation of women with breast cancer in the Philadelphia area.
 Dr. Miller specializes in treating lymphedema and other complications of breast cancer surgery.
 She developed Recovery in Motion, Ltd., a breast cancer rehabilitation program, and has taught many clinicians nationwide how to use it.
 Dr. Miller has published several articles on post-operative breast cancer rehabilitation and lymphedema.

-Kathryn Schmitz, PhD, MPH, associate professor of epidemiology at the University of Pennsylvania’s Perelman School of Medicine, and an expert on how physical activity can help in the prevention, treatment, and rehabilitation of chronic diseases, mainly obesity and cancer.
+Kathryn Schmitz, PhD, MPH, professor of epidemiology at the University of Pennsylvania’s Perelman School of Medicine, and an expert on how physical activity can help in the prevention, treatment, and rehabilitation of chronic diseases, mainly obesity and cancer.
 She has conducted a number of important studies on the role of exercise in breast cancer rehabilitation and its effect on lymphedema risk, including the Physical Activity and Lymphedema Trial (PAL).

 Nicole Stout, MPT, CLT-LANA, Senior Rehabilitative Services Practice Leader at Kaiser Permanente, Mid Atlantic Region, where she follows each patient during and after treatment to assess lymphedema risk and initiate treatment as early as possible.
 In addition to patient care, she works on collaborative research projects with the National Institutes of Health focused on the upper-body side effects of breast cancer treatment.
 Ms. Stout is also an instructor at the Norton School of Lymphatic Therapy, where she teaches lymphedema management courses nationally and internationally.
 She has lectured and published frequently on breast cancer-related lymphedema.